FinnSchaefer/Python-Ransomware-POC/README.md

 This is a Proof of Concept (POC) ransomeware built using Python and the Fernet library.
 I will be updating this periodically when I can think of how to make it better.
 This is meant for educational purposes and my own understanding of how ransomeware works.
 I am open to any and all feedback :).
 Please be safe while you use this and use at your own risk.

-For safe use you can use the main.py to directly interface with the scripts.
+For safe use you can use the main.py to directly interface with the scripts the main.py has no other use.
 For un-safe use you can simply run the encrypt script to generate a new key using Fernet and encrypt all files with the file extensions listed in main_functions.py os_crawler function.

 Please keep in mind, if you do run this, that I am not responsible if your data becomes unrecoverable this is a simple Proof of Concept.